Jesus is excellent, but Aguero is irreplaceable, says Guardiola

-Pep Guardiola hailed Gabriel Jesus after his double against Everton but also labelled Sergio Aguero "irreplaceable" at Manchester City.

-Jesus' quickfire goals early in the second half ultimately proved enough to claim the points against the Toffees, who pulled one back through Richarlison following Claudio Bravo's mistake.
+Jesus' quick-fire goals early in the second half ultimately proved enough to claim the points against the Toffees, who pulled one back through Richarlison after Claudio Bravo's mistake.

-Meanwhile, Aguero, who marked his return from injury with a crisp finish in City's 2-0 win over Sheffield United on Sunday, remained on the bench as an unused substitute.
+Meanwhile, Aguero, who marked his return from injury with a crisp finish in City's 2-0 win over Sheffield United, remained on the bench as an unused substitute.

 Brazil international Jesus now has 13 goals to his name in all competitions this season, but Guardiola insists Aguero is still number one.